 Queso is actually short for chile con queso which is an appetizer made with melted cheese, often processed like Velveeta, and chile peppers.
 A thickening agent is cooked in to make the mixture perfect for dipping with tortilla chips.

 There are numerous variations, like my queso blanco which is made with white cheese and pickled jalapenos.
 But in Texas, adding a can of Rotel tomatoes with chiles to melted processed cheese is commonplace.
-Different cheese combos, even adding cooked sausage like chorizo have become popular alternatives the basic Tex-Mex favorite.
+Different cheese combos, even adding cooked sausage like chorizo have become popular alternatives to the basic Tex-Mex favorite.

 This easy homemade queso dip can be made ahead and reheated.
 The picky hubby was happy zapping leftovers from the fridge to get his fix until every bit was gone!